cloudera-labs/hms-mirror/README.md

   - The hcfs (Hadoop Compatible FileSystem) protocol and prefix used for the hive table locations in EACH cluster.
 - Use the [template yaml](./configs/default.template.yaml) for reference and create a `default.yaml` in the running users `$HOME/.hms-mirror/cfg` directory.

-You'll need jdbc driver jar files that are **specific* to the clusters you'll integrate with.
-If the **LEFT** cluster isn't the same version as the **RIGHT** cluster, don't use the same jdbc jar file especially when integrating Hive 1 and Hive 3 services.
+You'll need JDBC driver jar files that are **specific* to the clusters you'll integrate.
+If the **LEFT** cluster isn't the same version as the **RIGHT** cluster, don't use the same JDBC jar file, especially when integrating Hive 1 and Hive 3 services.
 The Hive 3 driver is NOT backwardly compatible with Hive 1.

 See the [running](#running-hms-mirror) section for examples on running `hms-mirror` for various environment types and connections.

 ### Secure Passwords in Configuration

 There are two passwords stored in the configuration file mentioned above.
-One for each 'jdbc' connection, if those rely on a password for connect.
+One for each 'JDBC connection, if those rely on a password for connect.
 By default, the passwords are in clear text in the configuration file.
-Which usually isn't an issue since the file can be protected at the unix level from peering eyes.
-But if you do need to protect those passwords, `hms-mirror` supports storing an encrypted version of the password in the configuration.
+This usually isn't an issue since the file can be protected at the UNIX level from peering eyes.
+But if you need to protect those passwords, `hms-mirror` supports storing an encrypted version of the password in the configuration.

-The `password` element for each JDBC connection can be replace with an **encrypted** version of the password and read by `hms-mirror` during execution, so the clear text version of the password isn't persisted anywhere.
+The `password` element for each JDBC connection can be replaced with an **encrypted** version of the password and read by `hms-mirror` during execution, so the clear text version of the password isn't persisted anywhere.

 When you're using this feature, you need to have a `password-key`.
 This is a key used to encrypt and decrypt the password in the configuration.
 The same `password-key` must be used for each password in the configuration file.